Apereo-Learning-Analytics-Initiative/LRSLoadTest/README.md

 	- lrsServerUrl: the hostname for the LRS
 	- lrsServerPort: the port on the LRS server
 	- lrsBasePath: the REST path on the LRS server
-	- lrsStatementsPath: the REST endpoint (added to the base path)
+	- lrsStatementsPath: the REST endpoint for POSTing and GETting statements} (added to the base path)
+	- lrsAboutPath: the REST endpoint for GETting the xAPI version (added to the base path)
 	- testDataDir: the directory to the CSV data files (on your local machine)

 	This test will post random amounts of statements, and optionally randomly perform a get, depending on the following settings: